joffrey-bion/chrome-devtools-kotlin/protocol/README.md

    (`RenderFrame` host agent type).
 Make sure the missing supported domains are added to this target type in `target_types.json`, as the `additionalSupportedDomains` property.
    Note: as of now, it's still unclear *how* these additional domains are supported.
-Their implementation seems to be in a different part of the code, but I'm not sure how to link these to the agent host types.
+Their implementation seems to be in a different part of the code, but I'm not sure where they are linked to the agent host types.

 6. Each target type also gets a custom name for use in Kotlin code.
 This name usually matches the agent host type name or the main protocol target type supported by the Chromium target type.
 Pragmatically, `Page` was used instead of